berkeley-secure-hardware/cs249-sechw-f18/index.md

 This is a paper reading and project class.
 Each week, students are expected to complete reading assignments before class and participate actively in class discussion.

+Students must submit a set of questions or ideas for discussion about the assigned papers, due Friday at noon before class.
+Submit weekly questions to the form linked in the deadlines section for that week.

 Students will also form project groups and complete a research project.
 The final project/deliverable will be a team presentation and